mantidproject/mantid/docs/source/interfaces/muon_grouping_tab.rst

 **Plus and Minus** Add or remove groups

+**Context Menu Pair Selection** Right clicking over the grouping table when two groups are selected allows a pair to be created.

 **Group Asymmetry Range** Controls the range to use when estimating the group asymmetry.
 The values are used as ``StartX`` and ``EndX`` in :ref:`EstimateMuonAsymmetryFromCounts <algm-EstimateMuonAsymmetryFromCounts>`.
 By default this range is the first good data and end time value from the file but may be overridden here if required.